Vegan Lemon Cheesecake (No-Bake)

 Easy, Simple ingredients

 As I mentioned above, it is made with a digestive biscuit base.
-So to make that, you’ll need some vegan butter or margarine, and some digestive biscuits.
+So to make that, you’ll need some vegan margarine and some digestive biscuits.

 Most digestive biscuits are vegan these days but be sure to check because some of them do contain milk, especially the more expensive ones.